rocjs/roc/README.md

 We quickly realized that keeping boilerplate updated within each project over time was unmanageable.
 It seems natural to have this _repeated complexity managed by separated semantically versioned packages_.

 ## Contribute
 We are still working on getting the balance between flexibility and easy-of-use.
-Input here is valuable to us.
-Please get in touch and sync with us before committing your time to large PRs at this stage of the project.
+Input here is valuable to us and please contribute if you want, we welcome you to interact.

 ## Thanks
 Thanks to [Jongleberry](https://github.com/jonathanong) for letting us use the `roc` package name on npm.